gennady73/keycloak-demo/README.md

 ### Using guides:

-The guide consists of the following parts while both has same subjects(paragraphs).
+This workshop is built around a demo project that showcases multiple ways to integrate applications with Single Sign-On (SSO) using RH-SSO.

-However, each one of them explains these subjects from different perspective:
+To help participants understand both the development and configuration aspects of SSO, the project is accompanied by two complementary guides.
+Each guide covers the same features and flows implemented in the demo, but from a different perspective:

-- [RHSSO Developer Guide](docs/dev/RHSSO_Developer_Guide.md) - Explains the flows from appliation/coding perspective.
+- [RHSSO Developer Guide](docs/dev/RHSSO_Developer_Guide.md) - Focuses on how SSO is integrated into the application code.
+It explains authentication flows, token handling, and front-end/back-end interactions from a developer's point of view.

-- [RHSSO Developer Guide Keycloak](docs/keycloak/RHSSO_Configuration_Guide.md.md) - Explains the flows from Keycloak configuration perspective(configuring Client, Role, etc.).
+- [RHSSO Configuration Guide](docs/keycloak/RHSSO_Configuration_Guide.md) - Explains how to configure Keycloak to support those flows.
+It covers client setup, roles, realms, mappers, and other configuration steps from the perspective of an administrator.

 ### Code:
 - [Front-end applications](kc-front-end/README.md)